Josh Charles

 American actor (born 1971) From Wikipedia, the free encyclopedia

-Joshua Aaron Charles (born September 15, 1971) is an American film, television, and theater actor.
-He is known for the roles of Dan Rydell on Sports Night, Will Gardner on The Good Wife, which earned him two Primetime Emmy Award nominations, and his early work as Knox Overstreet in Dead Poets Society and Bryan from Don't Tell Mom the Babysitter's Dead.
+Joshua Aaron Charles (born September 15, 1971) is an American film, television, and theater actor best known for playing Will Gardner on The Good Wife, a role which earned him two Primetime Emmy Award nominations.
+He also appeared in Sports Night, Dead Poets Society and Don't Tell Mom the Babysitter's Dead.

 Born